twbs/bootstrap/site/content/docs/5.2/components/dropdowns.md

 {{< scss-docs name="dropdown-css-vars" file="scss/_dropdown.scss" >}}

+{{< callout info >}}
+Dropdown items include at least one variable that is not set on `.dropdown`.
+This allows you to provide a new value while Bootstrap defaults to a fallback value.

+- `--bs-dropdown-item-border-radius`
+{{< /callout >}}

 Customization through CSS variables can be seen on the `.dropdown-menu-dark` class where we override specific values without adding duplicate CSS selectors.

-{{< scss-docs name="dropdown-dark-css-vars" file="scss/_dropdown.scss" >}}

 ### Sass variables